OXID-eSales/developer_documentation/development/tell_me_about/event/event_example.rst

 Then there is the quite simple service definition.
 We use the class path of the subscriber as key for the service.
-In principle we could have used any string, but it is also good practice to use something truely unique, so the fully qualified class name is a good choice (if there would be a unique interface, it would even be better, but since every event subscriber implements the same interface this is not a good choice here).
+In principle we could have used any string, but it is also good practice to use something truly unique, so the fully qualified class name is a good choice (if there would be a unique interface, it would even be better, but since every event subscriber implements the same interface this is not a good choice here).